Skip to content

 Flip through photo albums or scroll through your phone.
 You are not looking for the perfect image — you are looking for the memory behind it.
 A photo from a holiday dinner might remind you of the way they always burned the rolls and laughed about it.
 That kind of detail is gold in a eulogy.

-Open a blank document or grab a notebook and write without editing.
+Then open a blank document or grab a notebook and write without editing.
 Funny moments.
 Quiet moments.
 Things they always said.
 The way they made you feel.
 Their habits, their quirks, their kindness.
 Do not worry about what fits and what does not.
 You will shape it later.

 Think about who will be in the room.
 Will there be small children?
 Colleagues who knew them in a different context?
 Old friends from decades ago?
 Understanding your audience helps you decide which stories to tell and how to frame them.
-A eulogy for a parent at a large service may look different from one delivered to a small gathering of close friends.

 How to Write a Eulogy: Step by Step